Contents

 A fintech startup in an emerging market is a financial technology company operating where traditional banking is limited.
 These startups aim to improve access to financial services through digital tools.

 Building fintech products for new markets begins with researching real user needs and designing around local behavior.
 You then validate your assumptions through small pilots.
+Do not assume that you understand the needs of the community you are trying to reach through assumptions.

 Onboarding matters in fintech solutions because users often try digital finance for the first time.
 A clear, simple flow helps build trust and reduces drop-offs.